thanosa75/sudokugen/README.md

-# Getting Started with Create React App
+# Getting Started with the Sudoku Generator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The sudoku generator is a simple React app that generates (and solves) Sudoku puzzles.
+It uses the 9x9 typical grid.
+To produce the final puzzle, it removes randomly digits according to the difficulty selected.

+The generator can be executed (and packaged) as a React app or a native OS application.
+See below for available scripts, installation and uninstall.

 ## Available Scripts